 Speaking for myself, I’m not into new year’s resolutions.

 Because I make resolutions the year round.
 Whenever I recognize changes I need to make in my life, I get to work on ’em right away.
 I don’t procrastinate till 1 January.
 (Though I admit I may procrastinate just the same.
-But not ’cause I’m saving up these changes for the new year.)
+But not ’cause I’m saving up new changes for the new year.)

-Here’s the problem with stockpiling all our lifestyle changes till the new year: Come 1 January, we wind up with a vast pile of changes to make.
+Here’s the problem with stockpiling all our lifestyle changes till the new year: Come 1 January, we wind up with a pile of changes to make.
 It’s hard enough to make one change; now you have five.
 Or 50, depending on how great of a trainwreck you are.
 Multiplying your resolutions, multiplies your difficulty level.

 But hey, it’s an American custom.
 So at the year’s end a lot of folks, Christians included, begin to think about what we’d like to change about our lives.